 - Public Interest Cover Letters (video tutorial)

-Recognizing the importance of the transition to law school, the Career Advising Offices will not begin offering one-on-one career counseling or application document reviews to first-year students before October 1.
+Recognizing the importance of the transition to law school, the career advising offices will not begin offering one-on-one career counseling or application document reviews to first-year students before September 27.

-First-year students: Get quick feedback on your materials for your 1L summer job in public interest or government work through our 1L Résumé and Cover Letter Review portal after October 1.
-You may also use this form to submit quick questions about your job search to an SJI advisor.
+First-year students: Get quick feedback on your materials for your 1L summer job in public interest or government work through our 1L Resume and Cover Letter Review Portal after September 27.
+You may also use this form to submit quick questions about your job search to an SJI adviser.

-- Guaranteed Summer Funding: Organization Request Form (ORF)
+- Columbia Summer Funding: Organization Request Form (ORF)